 Note: Four star Rating System from 1/2 Star = Poor to Four stars = Best in Class

 Noise Level: Moderate - High (Friday evenings)

-Recommended For: Old world diners who enjoy traditional Italian food.
+Recommended For: Old world diners who enjoy traditional Italian BYOB with "Old World" ambiance.

 The dining patrons tend to be older, typically in their sixties and seventies, with many of them being loyal repeat customers.